 Mediation can significantly help parents develop a parenting plan whereby they organize and schedule their respective rights and responsibilities when it comes to providing for the care and upbringing of their children.

 - A schedule apportioning the parents’ time with their child

 - Provisions designating the parents’ respective decision-making responsibilities

 - An approach to resolving custody disputes

 At FairWell Family Law Mediation, our Washington County child custody mediation attorneys understand the importance of finding a just and right resolution to legal disputes concerning child custody.
 During family law litigation, it can be easy for the parties to lose sight of what is most important.
 However, in a mediation setting, such as divorce mediation, the parties are positioned to find common ground to help put aside their differences for the good of their child.

-Reach out to an Experienced Child Custody Mediator in Washington County
+Reach Out to an Experienced Child Custody Mediator in Washington County, MN

 We understand that divorce can become a lengthy process.
 Our priority at FairWell is to help give you peace of mind by helping to make your divorce as efficient and as quick as possible.